raviichunduru/FanCode_Assignment/README.md

 ## How to setup and run test?
 1. Install Java JDK 11 or above
 2. Clone repository: https://github.com/raviichunduru/FanCode_Assignment
-3. That is it, You can run single test written for purpose of above mentioned problem statement
+3. That is it, You can run single test written for purpose of above-mentioned problem statement
    > mvn test -Dtest=FanCode_Assignment#assertThat_AllUsersFromFanCodeCity_Completed_FiftyPercentTasks